 “To date, insufficient policies and investments has applied to popularizing CSA practices among farmers in the Yangambi Landscape, although they are completely accessible and feasible at the local level,” said Sonwa, adding that adjustments to the agricultural calendar for planting and sowing, more agroforestry techniques, the use of tolerant and improved crop varieties, crop rotations are all effective in thwarting the deleterious effects of climate change.

-Developing lowlands, the use of bio-fertilizers and bio-pesticides are also alternative CSA approaches, according to the study conducted as part of the CIFOR Global Comparative Study for achieving the REDD1 (GCS-REDD1) project funded by the Norwegian Agency for Development Cooperation (NORAD) through the Global Comparative Study on REDD+.
+Developing lowlands, the use of bio-fertilizers and bio-pesticides are also alternative CSA approaches, according to the study, which was funded by the European Union and the Norwegian Agency for Development Cooperation (NORAD) through the Global Comparative Study on REDD+.